maekawatoshiki/rapidus/README.md

 I don't know.

-- ~~tips: If you are using macOS, you cannot use llvm installed with `"brew"`.
+- ~~tips: If you are using macOS, you cannot use llvm installed with ``brew``.
 You should use macports or docker instead.~~ Now it works!

 ## Use DLLs written in Rust